MoshikoKar/ui-kit/README.md

 - **Form**: Animated form container with rotating border effect, backdrop blur, and composable form components
 - **SubmitButton**: Button wrapper for form submissions with loading/success states

+## Requirements

+- React 18.0.0 or higher
+- React DOM 18.0.0 or higher
+- Node.js 16.0.0 or higher (for development)

+**Note:** Tailwind CSS is compiled at build time.
+Consumers do not need Tailwind installed or configured.

 ## Installation

 ```bash